Account Reconciliations Beyond Spreadsheets

 As reconciliation tasks grow more complex and transaction volume expands, F&A specialists inevitably encounter numerous unforeseen issues down the road.
 Backlog is piling up, technical failures emerge, document owners and users change.
 As a result, business critical pieces of information may fall through the cracks, carrying unpredictable implications.
 It becomes evident that the long term usage of spreadsheet technologies as a permanent approach in the reconciliation process is far from a productivity enhancement.

-Here is a summary of the top 6 reasons why commonplace spreadsheet technology can no longer meet the advancing reconciliation needs of mature business organizations.
+Top 6 reasons why commonplace spreadsheet technology can no longer meet the advancing reconciliation needs of mature business organizations

 1 ) Lack of automation – a taxing compromise